Why work in Procurement?

-Given how important data has become, you should challenge yourself to become comfortable with it as soon as possible, for the benefit of your career in procurement.
+Given how important data has become, you should challenge yourself to become comfortable with it as soon as possible for the benefit of your career in procurement.

 A career in procurement involves dealing with various different parties.
 Being a good collaborator is key to the role and can be extremely beneficial to your progress.

-By collaborating with different departments, you will gain insights into their own spending patterns.
+By collaborating with different departments, you will gain insights into their spending patterns.
 From this, you may be able to offer cost-effective insights, such as the benefits of departments using the same supplier.
 While enabling you to become a more strategic procurement professional, such collaboration also helps to build bridges across the organization.

 Find a Mentor

+Learning how to get into procurement is just a start.
 If you have ambitions to climb the ladder within your career in procurement, you should look to learn from those who have climbed the ladder before you.
 A mentor will be able to advise you on the skills needed for things such as stakeholder engagement and strategic procurement, for example.

-You should not necessarily limit yourself to one mentor though.
+You should not necessarily limit yourself to one mentor, though.
 You may come across an ideal mentor both within your own organization and through networking at industry events.